feychou/video-chat-server/README.md

 - server for video chat
 - only for two peers
-- runs on port 5000, origin allowed from localhost:3000 and localhost:3001 (but this is easily changed in the config)
+- runs on port 5000, origin allowed from localhost:3000 and localhost:3001 (but this is easy to change in the cors config)